 As a business owner, profit can feel like something you'll get to later—after the rent's paid, after payroll clears, after you've covered this month's software bills.
 The problem is that putting profit last can leave you with nothing at the end of the month, even when revenue looks strong.

 The Profit First method makes profit a business's top priority.
-Unlike traditional accounting, which treats profit as whatever's left over, Profit First forces you to set aside a percentage of every dollar that comes in—before you pay anything else.
+Unlike traditional accounting, which treats profit as whatever's left over, Profit First requires you to set aside a percentage of every dollar that comes in, before you pay anything else.
 The goal is to make your business immediately and permanently profitable, rather than letting expenses expand to fill whatever cash you have sitting around.

 What is the Profit First method?

-The Profit First method is a cash management system that prioritizes profit.
+The Profit First method is a cash management system that prioritizes profit by treating it as a non-negotiable expense rather than a leftover.
 Business owners set aside a percentage of revenue for profit first, then determine how much they can afford to spend on everything else.

 This reversal is what makes the system work.
 Most business owners are taught to focus on growing revenue, regardless of what it costs.
 Profit is treated as something to optimize later, once the business hits a certain size.
 That approach leads companies to burn through cash quickly, even when sales are climbing.